 If your family is anything like ours, you’ve spent a lot of time outside this summer.
 By mid-August, we’d exhausted all our usual stops, so we decided to venture out a little farther from home.
 A visit to Peck Farm Park in Geneva was exactly what we were looking for.
-There’s a wide variety of things to do with kids at Peck Farm Park; it won’t be a short visit!
+There’s a wide variety of things to do with kids at Peck Farm Park, including a butterfly house, nature playground, nature center and museum, observation silo, and sensory garden.
+It won’t be a short visit!

 What You’ll Find at Peck Farm Park